philipperemy/keras-seq2seq-example/README.md

 ```

 > You might have to run it a second time if it gets blocked around an accuracy of 0.38 after the first epoch.
 I ran it several times and the accuracy on the testing set was always around 0.90 after the 1st epoch.

+After 75 epochs, the accuracy is around 0.9984.
+So roughly 16 mistakes per 10,000 calls.
+Not too bad.
+And the loss is still decreasing!

 The script evaluates some examples once in a while.
 You can check the training procedure this way. `-` means pad.
 All the addresses are padded up to the length of the longest address in the dataset.